kauzerei/openautolab/build_instructions/building.md

 # Building OpenAutoLab
 This is a detailed description of building OpenAutoLab.
 If you have any pre-built modules like main board or one of the rails, just skip the section.
-If you are 3d-printing the parts yourself, please refer to "making_parts.MD", it contains useful information about the print settings and post-processing.
-If you want to change the measurements of some parts, due to differently sized magnets, hoses, threaded rods or other components, refer to "modifying parts.MD", it describes how to modify parametric models of all 3d-printable parts to meet your needs.
+If you are 3d-printing the parts yourself, please refer to [making parts](making_parts.md), it contains useful information about the print settings and post-processing.
+If you want to change the measurements of some parts, due to differently sized magnets, hoses, threaded rods or other components, refer to [modifying parts](modifying_parts.md), it describes how to modify parametric models of all 3d-printable parts to meet your needs.
 ## Building frame
 [picture of the frame]
 By the end of this chapter you will have the skeleton of the machine with most components mounted on the frame.